agent18/agent18.github.io/_posts/2018-05-19-Summary-before-applying-to-80k.markdown

 doing all our life. -->

 For me it is scary when I think about taking it up right away, to abandon all the FCC I can get and immediately join an EAO.
-I give it a 6.5/10, although there are the advantages of having a lot of autonomy in work, and the possibility to test fit for a wide range of roles.
+Although there are the advantages of having a lot of autonomy in work, and the possibility to test fit for a wide range of roles, it doesn't seem like the first thing for me to do.
+I am afraid of the uncertainity, I would like to gain some FCC first.
+I give it a 6.5/10 considering my current scenario.

 **Connections**

-There is little doubt regarding the connections I could make when I want to be in the EA community [as exclaimed in this article by 80k ](https://80000hours.org/career-reviews/working-at-effective-altruist-organisations/#how-good-is-the-career-capital) and [by the person who worked in GiveWell](https://80000hours.org/2016/08/reflections-from-a-givewell-employee/).
+There is little doubt regarding the connections I could make when I am in the EA community [as exclaimed in this article by 80k ](https://80000hours.org/career-reviews/working-at-effective-altruist-organisations/#how-good-is-the-career-capital) and [by the person who worked in GiveWell](https://80000hours.org/2016/08/reflections-from-a-givewell-employee/).
 But my connections seem to only belong here and around here.
-They will help me find work within the EA community.
+They will help me find work within the EA community for sure.

 >If you think the EA community will keep growing, then the value of
 >these connections just gets stronger over time.